pytorch/ao/torchao/float8/README.md

 :warning: <em>The codebase is stable, but backwards compatibility is not yet guaranteed.</em>

+:warning: <em>These APIs are training-only and float8-only, and we plan to [unify them with the rest of torchao](https://github.com/pytorch/ao/issues/894) in the future.</em>

 # Single GPU User API

 We provide three per-tensor scaling strategies: dynamic, delayed and static.
 See https://arxiv.org/pdf/2209.05433.pdf, Section 4.3 for more details.
 These strategies are configurable separately for activations (`input`), weights (`weight`) and gradients (`grad_output`).